gregn610/pyp/README.md

     make test

-This will output a binary `cyp` that is identical to pyp except faster and, theoretically, distributable.
+This will output a binary `cyp` and test it with a simple command.

 #####What's New